dhis2/training-docs/content/tracker_use/tg_capture_android.md

 ### Quick Guide

+1. Review the interface

+2. Review the program

-1. Log in to the system on the Android device
+   * Log in to the system on the Android device
-2. Select the Case-based Surveillance program and go over the interface that appears.
+   * Select the Case-based Surveillance program and go over the interface that appears.
-3. Review the filters options available on this page
+   * Review the filters options available on this page
-4. Search for a person that already exists (BAB114160, Theo Flury)
+   * Search for a person that already exists (BAB114160, Theo Fleury)
-5. Open their record, see all the events that are present.
+   * Open their record, see all the events that are present.
 Review the tabs on the person dashboard
-6. Select “See details” to view the detailed attributes
+   * Select “See details” to view the detailed attributes
-7. Go back and select any event associated with the record to show the data that is there
+   * Go back and select any event associated with the record to show the data that is there

    STOP - Exercise 1

-8. Register a new case (if someone is following along; they should register a UNIQUE PERSON that is different from yours)
+3. Register a new person.Register a new case (if someone is following along; they should register a UNIQUE PERSON that is different from yours)

+   * Search for a record that does not exist
+   * Click on new person button and select an org unit in which to register the case into
+   * Enter details to Register the person
+   * Enroll them into the program
+   * Enter data for first program stage

+   STOP - Exercise 2

-9. Add a new event to the person’s record
+4. Add a new event to the person’s record

-10. Fill in the details of the form and save the event
+   * Fill in the details of the form and save the event
-11. Add a new event on the lab request stage, same day from the date first seen.
+   * Add a new event on the lab request stage, same day from the date first seen.
 Complete the form and save the event
-12. Add new event in the lab request to show the repeatable stages
+   * Add new event in the lab request to show the repeatable stages

-13. Complete the enrollment
+   STOP - Exercise 3

-14. Add the relationship, show the contact tracing
+5. Add the relationship, show the contact tracing

-15. Search for a contact that already exists
+6. Complete the enrollment

+   STOP - Exercise 4

-16. Enroll person into other program
+7. Enroll person into other program

+   STOP - Exercise 5
-17. Sync the event online.
+8. Sync the event online.
 Go to the web interface to verify the data was sent
-18. From the web interface, update the person’s record
+9. From the web interface, update the person’s record
-19. Go back to the Android device and show the data has not been synced
+10. Go back to the Android device and show the data has not been synced
-20. Sync the data, than go back to the person’s record to show the new event has been synced
+11. Sync the data, than go back to the person’s record to show the new event has been synced

+    STOP - Exercise 6

-21. Turn off all wi-fi/data radios on the device.
+12. Turn off all wi-fi/data radios on the device.
 Explain how offline data capture works
-22. Add a new person while offline
+13. Add a new person while offline
-23. Add a new event
+14. Add a new event
-24. Show that the data is being stored solely on the device
+15. Show that the data is being stored solely on the device
-25. Turn on the wi-fi and sync the data
+16. Turn on the wi-fi and sync the data
-26. Check it was synced on the device, as well as through the web app
+17. Check it was synced on the device, as well as through the web app

+    STOP - Exercise 7

 ## Step-by-Step guide

 ### Log in to the Android App